 Chris found that the training methods he was learning and diligently practising were very efficient at building speed, flexibility, strong stances and the ability to think multilaterally.
 This is typical of a good Chinese martial arts school.
 He was also practising the sitting qigong (with some interesting results) that he had learned from his friend’s instructor.
 However, after six years of martial arts training, he wasn’t confident that he could effectively use the skills he had acquired in a real self defence situation.
 He felt he was missing some kind of deeper foundation training.

 In 1998, after about a year of Shaolin kung fu training, Chris came to his first Tai Chi class at Kaleen where Instructor Lis was teaching.
 He’d had problems with a sore shoulder but the loosening and relaxing movements of Tai Chi released the tension and it hasn’t bothered him since.
 He only attended a term or two at that time but returned to classes at Page a few months later.
 He was still curious about meditation.
 The concept of qi fascinated him.
 Also, being very interested in health and healing, he asked his instructor about acupuncture.
 Instructor Mike suggested he contact traditional Chinese medical practitioner Fei Wang, one of Chief Instructor Brett Wagland’s teachers.
 Fei Wang told him, “What I teach is foundation training for internal martial arts.
-If you really love martial arts, come to my class.”
+If you love martial arts, come to my class.”

 Chris went along and discovered a completely new way of training.

 Wu Dao Gong Training

 “I was scared at first.
 The low walking, the leg training – it was hard, much harder than anything I’d done before.
 I had to think about it for a couple of weeks before I went back.
 I asked Brett and he advised me to do the training.
 I couldn’t afford to do both so I stopped Tai Chi for a while but came back to it.”